 The abbreviation (if any) for the tag.
-For example, the "unread" tag is shown as a blue ●, and the "flagged" tag is shown as a red ▷.
+For example, the "unread" tag is shown as a blue \bullet , and the "flagged" tag is shown as a red \triangleright .
 Abbreviations are shown in the Tags column of the records list.
 Double-click on an abbreviation to edit it.
-The abbreviation can be composed of ordinary letters, as well as any of the special symbols and emoji found on the EagleFiler Tag Symbols 105 Web page.
+The abbreviation can be composed of ordinary letters, as well as any of the special symbols and emoji found on the EagleFiler Tag Symbols Web page.
 You can open this page by clicking on the Characters button in the toolbar.
+You can also use the Tag Abbreviation Style AppleScript to switch between different sets of symbols for the built-in tags.